 - Relieve pain.

-Types of Hormonal Therapies
+Types of hormonal therapies

 - Luteinizing hormone-releasing hormone (LHRH) agonists block the signal from your pituitary gland that tells your testicles to make testosterone.
 Leuprolide (Lupron®) and goserelin (Zoladex®) are LHRH agonists.
-They’re given by injection either once a month or every 3, 4, or 6 months.
+They’re given by injection (shot) either once a month or every 3, 4, or 6 months.

-- Anti-androgens are medications that block testosterone from attaching to cancer cells.
+Anti-androgens are medications that block testosterone from attaching to cancer cells.
 This keeps it from helping cancer cells grow.
 One example of an anti-androgen is bicalutamide (Casodex®).
 This is a pill you take once a day.

 - If you’re taking bicalutamide, make sure you take it at the same time every day, with or without food.